-I have an apple tree and I have been trying to stop the dogs eating all the apples.
-It’s not because I begrudge them the odd apple or ten, you understand.
-I think they’re probably healthy.
-Its just that I am wary of the consequences at the other end, if you get my meaning.
+I have an apple tree in the garden and when the fruit is ready for picking I try to stop the dogs eating all the apples.
+It’s not because I begrudge them the odd apple or ten.
+I think they’re probably healthy but I'm wary of the consequences at the other end.

-A few weeks ago I was enjoying a post from one of my favourite thought-provoking blogs, Spirit of the Scripture’ by Joshua Tilghman.
-It was a post explaining the spiritual meaning of Adam and Eve and the apple in the Garden of Eden.
-I can’t remember which post it was (maybe this one).
-I enjoyed it and found it helpful.
+Then I came across a post from one of my favourite thought-provoking blogs, Spirit of the Scripture’ by Joshua Tilghman.
+It explained the spiritual meaning of Adam and Eve and the apple in the Garden of Eden.

-Josh’s posts can explain it much better than me but the gist is that the eating of the apple represents searching for knowledge.
-It was a necessary part of mans evolution; necessary and to be applauded.
-So phew, that feels better!
+Josh’s posts explain it much better than me but the gist is that the eating of the apple represents searching for knowledge.
+It was a necessary part of man's evolution; necessary and to be applauded.

-Shortly after reading the post I was sitting in the garden under my own apple tree.
-I wanted the dogs to sit quietly.
-Archie was getting fixated on the apples on the tree.
+Shortly after reading the post I was sitting under my own apple tree.
+Archie was getting fixated on the apples.
 I think he thought they were tennis balls.
-I was getting irritated.
 “Just stop trying to nick my apples, Archie, there’s a good boy!”
 I snapped.
-The moment the words were out of my mouth I realised, how apt, and laughed.
-Here was my Labrador trying to discover something new, getting a bite out of an apple,and I was intent on making him behave!
-I was very amused at the reminder.
-How often am I trying to get my dogs, and myself, to do what we ‘should do’ and forgetting to explore the wonder of the world and living this life.
+The moment the words were out of my mouth I laughed.
+Here was my Labrador trying to discover something new, getting a bite out of an apple and I was intent on making him behave!
+I was amused by the reminder.
+How often am I focussing on getting my dogs (and myself) to do what we ‘should do’, forgetting to explore the wonder of living this life.

 I was reminded again today as I came across a post about harvesting apples.
 Here’s Archie, and Jack, helping further my knowledge.